flippipe/flippipe.github.io/content/posts/2021-12-30-drawio-auto-generate-images.md

 title: "Drawio - Auto Generate Images"
 date: 2021-12-30T21:20:30Z
 draft: true
+description: "I got a new work to do, and envolves creating diagrams in DrawIO.
+As the diagrams will be used in documentation and exposed in GitHub, I need updated images automatically."
+tags: ["git"]
 ---

-In last weeks, I got a new work to do, and envolves creating diagrams and DrawIO was the lucky chosen.

-As the diagrams will be used in documentation and exposed in GitHub, I need updated images.

 # TLDR